jujufugh/furoyce.github.io/_posts/2023-04-28-oracle-onm-exacc-capacity-planning.md

 ---

 ### Introduction
-As more organizations started OCI Cloud journey, the importance of optimizing operational efficiency becomes paramount.
-In the blog, we will explore two strategies for maximizing the resource and performance of the Exadata Cloud Service and Exadata Cloud@Customer deployments, two most popular database cloud solutions among our Exadata customers.
+As more organizations started Oracle Cloud Infrastructure Cloud journey, the importance of optimizing operational efficiency becomes paramount.
+In the blog, we will explore the configurations for monitoring the resource and performance of the Exadata infrastructure using Oracle Cloud Infrastructure Operations Insights feature Exadata Warehouse.

 Capacity planning involves forecasting future resource needs and scaling infrastructure accordingly to avoid performance issues and ensure adepuate capacity for growth.
 By implementing these strategies, organizations can maximize the performance of their Exadata Cloud Service or Exadata Cloud@Customer solutions, resulting in improved uptime, faster performance, and efficient resource utilization.

 **Workload Management and Capacity Planning Strategies**

-* Exadata Capacity Planning using OCI Operations Insights
+* Exadata Capacity Planning using OCI Operations Insights Exadata Insights
 * Exadata Workload Forecast and Analysis using OCI Analytic Cloud and Exadata Warehouse
+* Performance management via OCI Database Management Service

 ### ExaC@C Architecture